prashantdds/test-contracts/README.md

 6. `getRealtimeBalances()` view function is used to fetch realtime balances calculating the unsettled balances also.
 To get total costs unsettled for NFT id, use view function `getRealtimeCostIncurredUnsettled()`.

 7. To withdraw some owner's NFT subscription balance, call `withdrawBalance` or to withdraw all balance, call `withdrawAllOwnerBalance`.
+If App NFT is linked to some custom NFT, call `withdrawBalanceLinked` provided account owns the custom NFT.

 8.  `nftBalances[NFT id]` mapping is present to get NFT Balance details in general.
     ```